zenobio93/seat-docs/docs/installation_guides/ubuntu.md

 | EVE_CLIENT_SECRET | null | This is the EVE Application Client Secret you'll get when you created an application over https://developers.eveonline.com |
 | EVE_CALLBACK_URL | https://seat.local/auth/eve/callback | This is the EVE Application Callback URL you filled when you created an application over https://developers.eveonline.com.
 You should have only to fix `seat.local` |

-Now, we will publish assets and seed SeAT database.
+Now, we will publish assets and seed the SeAT database.
 Let's do this with the following commands :
 `sudo -H -u seat bash -c 'php artisan vendor:publish --force --all'` this will publish all package assets, including horizon `sudo -H -u seat bash -c 'php artisan migrate'` it will generate SeAT database structure `sudo -H -u seat bash -c 'php artisan db:seed --class=Seat\\Services\\database\\seeds\\ScheduleSeeder'` this will seed the scheduling table used for jobs
 `sudo -H -u seat bash -c 'php artisan eve:update-sde'` it will download latest SDE data

 ### Supervisor
-We're relying over supervisor in order to keep Horizon process up.
-Horizon is the new queue backend in SeAT 3.0 and get a tons of love compared to the previous one.
+SeAT relies on supervisor in order to keep the Horizon process up.
+Horizon is the new queue backend in SeAT 3.0.

 `apt-get install supervisor`

-Now, we will create a dedicated configuration file which will ask supervisor to keep an eye over Horizon.
+Next, we will create a dedicated configuration file which will ask supervisor to keep an eye on Horizon.
 `nano /etc/supervisor/conf.d/seat.conf`

-Put inside the newly created file the content bellow :
+Innside the newly created file, add the following configuration items:

 ```
 [program:seat]
 command=/usr/bin/php /var/www/seat/artisan horizon